InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Global Cookie Storage Update (December 2019)
-- All requests that read from or write to the global cookie in the consensu.org domain must be secured by HTTPS
+- All requests that read from or write to the global cookie in the consensu.org domain must be secured by HTTPS _**(by July 1st 2021, the Managing Organisation (MO) will no longer delegate a subdomain of the consensu.org domain to each newly registered CMP and CMPs must no longer write TC Strings in the 'euconsent-v2' cookie associated with the consensu.org domain.
+From Sept 1st 2021, CMPs must no longer read and process TC Strings in the ‘euconsent-v2’ cookie associated with the consensu.org domain)**_
 - Additionally, browser cookie policies may require the support of certain attributes (e.g. sameSite, Secure)